PuruVJ/puruvjdev2/src/blog/get-to-know-typescript-an-ode-to-typescript.md

 This `+` will convert the incoming value from the input to number, if it can, otherwise it will turn it into `NaN`.
 Luckily in out case, it will convert those values to `2` and `8` as numbers, respectively, and we'll get the correct answer, `10`

-This saved us in the end, but what if it was much more complex codebase, and a dev forgot to fix it, and shipped it to production?
+This saved us in the end, but what if it was a much more complex codebase, and a dev forgot to fix it, and shipped it to production?
 Ooh, whatever would happened, it would make headlines in HackerNews and Twitter 😈.

 This where TypeScript comes in handy.
 Consider the above code's equivalent in TypeScript: